Sir Ninian Comper: Ecclesiastical Embroidery Designer

-His fabrics were woven by M Perkins and Son and specially dyed by Wardle’s.
+His fabrics were woven by M Perkins and Son and specially dyed by Wardle.
 (Schoeser, 2009, p.
 37)

-Thankfully, M Perkins and Sons is still making the lovely Ecclesiastical fabrics used in Comper’s day, and soon, there will be news concerning those lovely fabrics here on Ecclesiastical Sewing, so please check back.
+Thankfully, M Perkins and Sons are still making the lovely Ecclesiastical fabrics used in Comper’s Day, and soon, there will be news concerning those lovely fabrics here on Ecclesiastical Sewing, so please check back.

 The art of hand embroidery is also being kept alive today, thanks to the efforts and training available at places such as the Royal School of Needlework, Hand & Lock, the Williamsburg School of Needlework, and the distance learning classes from The Embroiderers’ Guild of America.
 For those not able to travel to courses or partake in a distance learning program, the internet offers an array of possibilities to learn the skills of hand embroidery and church vestment making.
 And soon, there will be resources available here on Ecclesiastical Sewing, too!

 Be sure to visit our online store front Ecclesiastical Sewing where you may shop for Liturgical Fabrics, altar linen fabrics, church vestment-making patterns, liturgical machine embroidery designs, church vestment trims and notions and so much more.
 You may also find us on Ecclesiastical Sewing on Facebook, Twitter, and Pinterest.
 Sign up for our mailing list at the bottom of the page on our online store front and receive a free copy of our Small Linens Booklet as our way of saying thank you for following along.